nathanl/demo_hashes/readme.md

 # Hashes are fun!

-Re-implementing Ruby hashes for fun and 0 profit.
+Re-implementing Ruby hashes to show (roughly) how they work.
+This code is the basis of a talk I give on the subject.

+The commit history includes a progression of problems and solutions.